 To that end, start by experimenting.
 Search for foods and ingredients that work for you and your roaches.
-This involves trying different food items in different combinations, observing the results, and making adjustments.
+This involves trying different foods in various combinations, observing the results, and making adjustments.
 Simple.

 You can start with something as basic as fruits or vegetables tossed in with the roaches.
 This means in addition to dry roach chow, and separate from it.
 You can do this in any way that works for you, whenever it works for you, and with any fruit or vegetable your roaches like.
 Overripe fruits like bananas and apples are usually winners, as are sweet potatoes, beets, carrots, squash, and more.
-The first rule of roach chow tweaking isn’t “don’t talk about it”, it’s “do it if your roaches like it”.
+The first rule of roach chow tweaking is “do it if your roaches like it”.

 The second rule is “Don’t overdo it”.
 Don’t feed so much fruit or vegetable that your roaches stop eating the roach chow.
 This can be fixed by combining ingredients as outlined below.
-Only feed as much as your roaches can eat in a short time to minimize moisture build-up in the colony and rot of the food you added.
-This helps you avoid problems that could affect the health of your roaches and the colony.
+Only feed as much as your roaches can eat in a short time to minimize moisture build-up in the colony and food rot.
+This helps you avoid problems that could affect the health of your roaches.